VictoriaMetrics/VictoriaMetrics/README.md

 If you need multi-AZ setup, then it is recommended running independed clusters in each AZ and setting up [vmagent](https://docs.victoriametrics.com/vmagent.html) in front of these clusters, so it could replicate incoming data into all the cluster - see [these docs](https://docs.victoriametrics.com/vmagent.html#multitenancy) for details.
-Then [promxy](https://github.com/jacksontj/promxy) could be used for querying the data from multiple clusters.
+Then an additional `vmselect` nodes can be configured for reading the data from multiple clusters according to [these docs](#multi-level-cluster-setup).

 ## Multi-level cluster setup

+`vmselect` nodes can be queried by other `vmselect` nodes if they run with `-clusternativeListenAddr` command-line flag.
+For example, if `vmselect` is started with `-clusternativeListenAddr=:8401`, then it can accept queries from another `vmselect` nodes at TCP port 8401 in the same way as `vmstorage` nodes do.
+This allows chaining `vmselect` nodes and building multi-level cluster topologies.
+For example, the top-level `vmselect` node can query second-level `vmselect` nodes in different availability zones (AZ), while the second-level `vmselect` nodes can query `vmstorage` nodes in local AZ.

-`vminsert` nodes can accept data from another `vminsert` nodes starting from [v1.60.0](https://docs.victoriametrics.com/CHANGELOG.html#v1600) if `-clusternativeListenAddr` command-line flag is set.
-For example, if `vminsert` is started with `-clusternativeListenAddr=:8400` command-line flag, then it can accept data from another `vminsert` nodes at TCP port 8400 in the same way as `vmstorage` nodes do.
-This allows chaining `vminsert` nodes and building multi-level cluster topologies with flexible configs.
-For example, the top level of `vminsert` nodes can replicate data among the second level of `vminsert` nodes located in distinct availability zones (AZ), while the second-level `vminsert` nodes can spread the data among `vmstorage` nodes located in the same AZ.
-Such setup guarantees cluster availability if some AZ becomes unavailable.
-The data from all the `vmstorage` nodes in all the AZs can be read via `vmselect` nodes, which are configured to query all the `vmstorage` nodes in all the availability zones (e.g. all the `vmstorage` addresses are passed via `-storageNode` command-line flag to `vmselect` nodes).
+`vminsert` nodes can accept data from another `vminsert` nodes if they run with `-clusternativeListenAddr` command-line flag.
+For example, if `vminsert` is started with `-clusternativeListenAddr=:8400`, then it can accept data from another `vminsert` nodes at TCP port 8400 in the same way as `vmstorage` nodes do.
+This allows chaining `vminsert` nodes and building multi-level cluster topologies.
+For example, the top-level `vminsert` node can replicate data among the second level of `vminsert` nodes located in distinct availability zones (AZ), while the second-level `vminsert` nodes can spread the data among `vmstorage` nodes in local AZ.

 The multi-level cluster setup for `vminsert` nodes has the following shortcomings because of synchronous replication and data sharding: